878 – Syracuse is captured by the Muslim sultan of Sicily.

 1260 – Kublai Khan of the Mongol Empire sends his envoy Hao Jing and two other advisors to the Song Dynasty court of Emperor Lizong of Song; while attempting to negotiate with the Song in order to resolve their conflict, Hao Jing and his fellow emissaries are imprisoned by order of the high Chancellor of China, Jia Sidao.

 1602 – Martha’s Vineyard first sighted by Captain Bartholomew Gosnold

 1758 – 10 year old Mary Campbell was abducted from her home in Pennsylvania by Lenape Indians during the French and Indian War.

 While captive, she lived among the family of Chief Netawatwees in the Ohio Valley and was freed six years later in a famous release of captives

 orchestrated by Colonel Henry Bouquet at the conclusion of Pontiac’s War.
 Pontiac’s War was a united Indian effort to push the settlers back to

 the Atlantic but failed miserably.

-1819 – First bicycles (swift walkers) in US introduced in New York City
+1819 – First bicycles (swift walkers) introduced in NYC

-The first bicycle in America was seen in New York City.
-They were called various names, “velocipedes,” “swift walkers,” “hobby horses” or “dandy horses”.
-They had been imported from London.
-Today’s pedal and chain bikes of today came Pierre Lallement of Nancy, France, who saw one in a park and was inspired to add a transmission to it.
-After a brief stint manufacturing in France, Lallement moved to the U.S. Financially backed by James Carroll of New Haven, Connecticut, he filed the earliest U.S. patent for a pedal bicycle.
+On this day in 1819 the first bicycle was seen in New York City.
+Alternately called “velocipedes,” “swift walkers,” “hobby horses” or “dandy horses” for the dandies that most often rode them, they had been imported from London that same year.
+Pedal and chain bicycles of today came from the invention of Pierre Lallement of France, who saw one of the dandy horses in a park and was inspired to add a transmission to it.
+After a brief stint manufacturing them in France, Lallement decided to move to the U.S. There, with James Carroll of New Haven, Connecticut as his financier, he filed the earliest U.S. patent for a pedal bicycle.

 1846 – First steamship arrives in Hawaii